Privacy Notice - General Data Protection Regulation - Data Protection Act

 - support our pupils’ welfare

 - monitor and report on their progress

 - protecting vulnerable individuals;

 - comply with the law regarding data sharing

-This information will include a child’s Unique Pupil Number (UPN), name, address, contact details, careers details, national curriculum assessment results, examination results, internal assessment results, school reports, behavioral information, attendance information, any exclusion information, where they go after they leave us and personal characteristics such as their ethnic group, any special educational needs or disabilities they may have as well as relevant medical information.
+This information will include a child’s Unique Pupil Number (UPN), name, address, contact details, carers details, national curriculum assessment results, examination results, internal assessment results, school reports, behavioural information, attendance information, any exclusion information, where they go after they leave us and personal characteristics such as their ethnic group, any special educational needs or disabilities they may have as well as relevant medical information.